Fredrick-Karuri/practice/projects/react-state-management/docs/state_mgt.md

 In 2 sentences, explain when you'd use Context vs Redux/Zustand.
 Use Context for infrequent updates with few consumers, like theme or authentication state.
 Choose Redux or Zustand when you have frequent updates affecting many components, since Context re-renders all consumers on every change while state management libraries use selectors to prevent unnecessary re-renders.

+In 2 sentences explain what react.memo is:
+It is a higher order component(HOC) in react that prevents a component from re-rendering if its props haven't changed .
+Its mainly used to optimize performance by memoizing functional components, avoiding unnecessary renders in large/complex UIs.